rivernews/bb-rest-api/README.md

             - [Linking](https://mongoosejs.com/docs/populate.html#dynamic-ref): ref to it, then populate them. (*How about nested linking?
 [Someone asnwered on SO!](https://stackoverflow.com/questions/36996384/how-to-populate-nested-entities-in-mongoose)*)
         - Use case: after web scrapping, incoming new Session data.
 You want the most recent 1 week data from a certain dining hall.
 You may keep adding DiningHall.sessions as time goes on, but the .sessions contains a lot of "log" session - only for archive purpose, not using it anywhere.
 And it will get bulky.
         - 🔥 🔥 🔥 Keep reading on the [official recommendation](https://www.mongodb.com/blog/post/6-rules-of-thumb-for-mongodb-schema-design-part-1), seems like it's still valid, even it's written in 2014.

+### Use Case Observation

+- The web scrapping nature: unpredictable, relies on the M|Dining website, grab as many data as we can, but nothing guranteed.
+- Hard to reuse anything, even "state".
+    - Reusing `mealType`: but nothing reusable other than the name.
+The menu & session start/end time still change and are not fixed.
+    - Reusing `Dish`: when same dish come out, are they necessarily the same?
+If so, we can reuse dish.
+Otherwise, we have to re-create every time.

+### Approach & Action

 - 🔜 Work on the models in `nodejs/src/models/*` Design the schema, make sure it's feasible, then apply it in mongoose schema.
     - If you're unsure a specific structure will work or not, try to create a basic set of schemas, and then play with it as you build REST API.